bk10aao/CustomDoublyLinkedList/Readme.md

 # LinkedList
-Custom implementation of a doubly LinkedList
+Custom implementation of a doubly LinkedList.
+Implementation of a Singly Linked List can be found [here](https://github.com/bk10aao/CustomLinkedList).

 # Methods
 1. `CustomDoublyLinkedList()` - constructor.